Kutch Gurjar Kshatriya: Indian railways

 It was during 1850 to 1930 AD that the KGK migrated outside Kutch and were involved in the construction of major rail-bridges and the laying down of railway tracks in almost all major rail routes of undivided British India doing the "Railway Thekedari" (Railway Contractors also Thikadari) and as Thekedar (or Thikadar) in Irrigation projects and Forest Department and Public Works Department.
 They have also done major roadway, road bridges, canal works, irrigation dams and barrage work throughout British India from 1850 to 1980.
 The communities largest contribution is in the building of the early railway lines and bridges throughout British India.
 Their works in Railway construction span from 1850 to 1980 for more than one and a quarter of century.

 Docks, dams and canals in British India

 The KGK contributed to the building of docks, dams, barrages and irrigation canals between 1850 and 1980, and they in the eighteenth century had been among the communities who built the first ports of Bombay and Hornby Vellard.
 Other docks were developed in Bombay during 1870–1895 (Prince's Docks built in 1885 and Victoria Docks built in 1891) in which many Mistris of Kutch and Kadia Kshatriyas of Saurashtra worked.
-The Mandavi Docks, bridge over Rukhmavati at Mandavi and many road bridges across territories of British India are built by the community using their mason's skills.
+The Mandavi Docks, bridge over Rukhmavati at Mandvi and many road bridges across territories of British India are built by the community using their mason's skills.